jkaho/employee-tracker/README.md

 1. Clone this repository onto your local computer.
 2. Using the MySQL server, run the 'schema.sql' file to create the application database.
+3. (Optional) For testing purposes, run the 'seed.sql' file to pre-populate the database.
-3. In the command line, navigate to the cloned repository (the 'employee-tracker' directory).
+4. In the command line, navigate to the cloned repository (the 'employee-tracker' directory).
-4. Install the required dependencies by running the command: **npm install**
+5. Install the required dependencies by running the command: **npm install**

 ## Video Walkthrough

-[Click here]() to view a video walkthrough of the application functionality.
+[Click here](https://drive.google.com/file/d/1l169Oli96u7uk08FU8Lc9omK-agXakGg/view?usp=sharing) to view a video walkthrough of the application functionality.

 ## Technologies Used